JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **A common custom in Spain is to eat one grape for each of the last 12 seconds of every year for good luck**.
+And here is a just a random fact -  **In the U.S., approximately 46% of the chicken that is eaten by people comes from restaurants or other food outlets**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)